PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 `225 passed`.
 Its single sequential quantization, evaluation, and coverage integration smoke passed with `1 passed`.

+The final indexed shape/activation convergence checkpoint passed its focused legacy-equivalence, single-index-build, no-consumer-rescan, differential-index, shape, and ownership selection with `18 passed`.
+The complete architecture file passed with `141 passed`; artifact-metadata, artifact-policy, core, pass- efficiency, and the two new convergence cases passed separately with `87 passed`, for a combined selection total of `228 passed`.
+Existing Conv, DepthwiseConv, Add, Sub, Mul, and Div activation-fusion coverage passed with `20 passed`.
+Its single sequential quantization, evaluation, and coverage integration smoke passed with `1 passed`.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The